dvirgiln/dvirgiln.github.io/_posts/2019-02-08-gatling-custom-kafka-performance-tests.md

 }
 ```
 About the previous code:
-* Line 7: The code related how to create the Gatling Action Builder is encapsulated in a the class AvroKafkaRequestBuilder (below).
+* Line 7: The code that contains how to create a Gatling Action Builder is encapsulated in a the class AvroKafkaRequestBuilder (below).
 * The request builder accepts as parameters the keys and the payload.
-* This request builder code, it is run just once by Gatling when the scenario is created.
-So that's why instead of passing as parameters for our builder static random values for the keys and payload, I am passing two functions.
-This is the power of functional programming.
+* This request builder code is run just once by Gatling when the scenario is created.
+So that's the reason why instead of passing as parameters for our builder static random values for the keys and payload, I am passing two functions.
+If we would have include instead of higher order functions, materialized values, that would means that all the Gatling requests would be identical.
+* This is the power of functional programming.
 Your functions are values as well, as if you declare an Integer or a String.
 * Line 9: The *scenario* function is a helper function that generates an skeleton of a ScenarioBuilder.
 * Line 9: The *exec* function accepts an ActionBuilder.

-This is the code that encapsulates the logic for the Request builder.
+This is the code that encapsulates the logic for the Request builder:
 ```
 case class AvroAttributes[K <: List[_], V <: List[_ <: IndexedRecord]](requestName: Expression[String], key: Option[() => Expression[K]], payload: (K) => Expression[V])

 case class AvroKafkaRequestBuilder(requestName: Expression[String]) {
-  def send[K, V <: IndexedRecord](key: () => Expression[List[K]], payload: (List[K]) => Expression[List[V]]): AvroLoggerRequestActionBuilder[K, V] = {
+  def send[K, V <: IndexedRecord](key: () => Expression[List[K]], payload: (List[K]) => Expression[List[V]]): AvroRequestActionBuilder[K, V] = {
     send(payload, Some(key), checkResult)
   }
-  private def send[K, V <: IndexedRecord](payload: (List[K]) => Expression[List[V]], key: Option[() => Expression[List[K]]])= new *AvroKafkaRequestActionBuilder*(AvroAttributes(requestName, key, payload))
+  private def send[K, V <: IndexedRecord](payload: (List[K]) => Expression[List[V]], key: Option[() => Expression[List[K]]])= new AvroKafkaRequestActionBuilder(AvroAttributes(requestName, key, payload))
 }
 ```
 As you can see, maybe this code looks a bit difficult, but it is just a wrapper that allows using Type Parameters to define a generic RequestBuilder for any kind of List of keys and any kind of List of Records.
 A few considerations explaining the previous code:
 * The type parameters of the class are *[K <: List[_], V <: List[_ <: IndexedRecord]]*.
 This means that the Key can be a List of anything and the payload is going to be a List of a class that extends from IndexedRecord.
 IndexedRecord is the parent Avro class.
 Any Avro message autogenerated class extends from IndexedRecord.
 * Adding Type Parameters to the builder is quite important.
 It add flexibility to the tests and allows for example to create Gatling tests with String as a key and other Gatling performance test with String as key.
 The same applies to the payload.
-We could want to have Gatling tests for the Avro message class Booking and as well for the avro message for Cancellations.
+We could want to have Gatling tests for the Avro message class Booking and as well for the Avro message for Cancellations.
-* Both the key and payload parameters for the function send are functions.
+* Both the key and payload parameters for the function send are higher order functions.
 Here it is the power of the functional programming.
 * We define a case class AvroAttributes that it is the one that is injected to the AvroKafkaRequestActionBuilder.

 We are almost there.
 The next class to define is the custom Protocol.
-This is injected to the scenario just one time.
+This is injected to the scenario just once.
 It contains global objects used by our custom gatling action.

 ```
 case class AvroProtocol(bucketName: String = "", topic: String = ""){
-  lazy val avroLogger: AvroKafkaClient = getAvroKafkaClient }
+  lazy val avroKafkaClient: AvroKafkaClient = getAvroKafkaClient }
 ```
 We do not need to enter into too much detail here about how to instantiate the avroKafkaClient.
-Here you have to define your kafka client, or your application client definition.
+In this section is where you have to define your kafka client, or your application client definition.

 And this is the code for the ActionBuilder.